UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 ---
-title: How to create a service principal name for Azure Stack using Azure CLI | UKCloud Ltd
+title: How to create a service principal name (SPN) for Azure Stack using Azure CLI | UKCloud Ltd
 description: Learn how to create service principal name (SPN) to manage your Azure Stack using Azure CLI
 services: azure-stack
 author: Chris Black